Independent Investigative Team (IIT)

 By December 2028, every incumbent Washington State certified peace officer must have completed 40 hours of de-escalation training, and every 3 years, each Washington State certified peace officer must complete 40-hours of de-escalation refresher training.

 Sequim's iit timeline

 - In Progress, Sequim Police Department staff are actively participating in the de-escalation “train the trainers” classes and are currently forming and recruiting for the members of the IIT.

 - August 2021, Sequim Police Department recruited for the IIT Non-Law Enforcement Community Representatives.

 - September 2021, recruitment for IIT Non-Law Enforcement Community Members closed on September 6, 2021.

-- TBD, selection of IIT Non-Law Enforcement Community Members.
+- December 2021 - April 2022, selection and background process of IIT Non-Law Enforcement Community Members.

 - May 4, 2022, IIT Non-Law Enforcement Community Members engaged in an introductory meeting and began their terms of service.